Mosaic Age - Art in Light

 Are Mosaic Age lamps Turkish or Moroccan?

-Does a mosaic lamp come with a bulb?
+Does a Mosaic Age lamp come with a bulb?

-Mosaic Age ships within the United States, typically dispatching in 1 to 2 business days with delivery in about 2 to 5 days.
+Mosaic Age ships within the United States, typically dispatching within 1 to 2 business days and delivering in approximately 2 to 5 days.
+Whether you choose a Turkish-style globe or a cylindrical Moroccan-inspired design, the same domestic shipping timeline applies across the full handmade mosaic glass lamp collection.

 Continue reading